code-423n4/2023-07-chainlink/README.md

-The Proposer and Canceller `ManyChainMultiSig` contracts are expected to be configured with a group structure like this (exact k-of-n parameters might differ):
+The Proposer and Canceller `ManyChainMultiSig` contracts are expected to be configured with a group structure like this, with different sets of signers for each (exact k-of-n parameters might differ):
 ```
           ┌──────────┐
           │Root Group│